Moving Tips: Dallas Edition

 Fancy term, what does it mean?
 A utility concierge is a business that schedules hookups for all of your utilities for FREE.
 One call and your power, water, and internet are scheduled.
 The concierge will schedule everything according to your timeline.
 After services are connected, you take over from there.
 The bills come to you; you have your own logins, etc. To learn more and see an example of a company doing this in Dallas, look into Citizen Home Solutions.

 How is this service free?
 Technically, a concierge gets paid but not by you.
 The utilities for which you have a choice — power, cable, and security — have the budget to pay someone to sign up users.
 Usually, the utilities with alternatives, or competition, means referrals (aka kickbacks).
-This signup payment to the concierge does not mean you pay a worse price for a utility.
+This signup payment to the concierge does not mean you pay a different price for a utility.
 For example, AT&T Uverse will run the same promotion to you whether you sign up online or have a concierge sign you up.

 What about city utilities?
 Not all utilities will pay a referral to the setup person.
 No one is getting paid to set up city utilities.
 However, a concierge will still schedule unpaid connections to earn your business and benefit overall because of getting paid in other utilities.